 If the fear of losing characterizes your trading, then I offer a couple of thoughts.

 First, settle on how you plan to trade and handle risk management, then paper trade for a year or so.

 Second, when you begin to trade real money, risk no more than 30 to 50 basis points on each trade.

 Third, if you have too small of an account to permit a risk as little as 50 BP, then you might think about endeavors other than trading.

-There is a fine line between being fearful of the markets and having a well-deserved respect for how much damage the markets can deliver to carelessness.
+There is a fine line between being fearful of the markets and having well-deserved respect for how much damage the markets can deliver to carelessness.
 You need to be on one side of this spectrum or the other.
-Being on the side of fearfulness is something than can be overcome — and that is the good news.
+Being on the side of fearfulness is something that can be overcome — and that is the good news.

 See the home page for details regarding Factor Membership options: https://www.peterlbrandt.com